LLNL/axom/src/axom/lumberjack/docs/sphinx/message_class.rst

 =========== ===================
-text        Contents of the message ranks       Truncated list of where the message originated ranksCount  Total count of how many ranks generated the message fileName    File name that generated the message lineNumber  Line number that generated the message level       Message severity (error, warning, debug, etc.)
+text        Contents of the message ranks       Truncated list of where the message originated count       Total count of how many individual messages occurred fileName    File name that generated the message lineNumber  Line number that generated the message level       Message severity (error, warning, debug, etc.)